abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

 Now, I could solve this problem by adding the *[paranoia][]* gem and performing *soft deletes* on the *subscriptions* table rather than truly deleting records.
-However, I tend to prefer to truly delete records, and also set up foreign keys so that the database also deletes dependent records; I embrace the database enforcing referential integrity.
+However, I tend to prefer to truly delete records, and also set up foreign keys so that the database also deletes dependent records (I embrace the database enforcing referential integrity).
 I also tend to write real database triggers and constraints rather than fully relying on Rails validations, again leaning on the database to enforce referential integrity whenever possible.
 I've seen enough surprising or buggy behavior in complex ActiveRecord callbacks and Rails's